Daily Archives: February 24, 2014

 As per our post on poverty, health care is a substantial problem in India.
 Not only does India have the 9th lowest life expectancy among the 16 countries outside of sub-saharan Africa that are poorer than it is, but is also has the 10th lowest infant and under-5 mortality rates and the second worst proportion of children under 5 who are undernourished!
 Then, as per our last post on education and opportunity, at leaset 93% of the workforce has no health insurance in a country leaning heavily towards privatized health care.

 And this is just the tip of the iceberg.
 Almost 40% of all deaths in India are still due to infections!
-(Source: Health and Health Care in India) The majority of the remainder are due to non-communicable conditions such as cardiovascular diseases, chronic respiratory disorders, and cancers.
+(Source: Health and Health Care in India by UCL) The majority of the remainder are due to non-communicable conditions such as cardiovascular diseases, chronic respiratory disorders, and cancers.
 (Compared to the developed world which manages most chronic respiratory disorders and some of the cardiovascular diseases so well that the patients often die from other causes.)
 In comparison, the only type of death due to infections to break the top 10 in Canada is death due to influenza and pneumonia which strike down 1.6% of the population to grab the 9th spot.
 In other words, the number of deaths in India due to easily treatable infections is at least 20 times higher than it should be!

 India currently spends about 1.2% of GDP on publicly funded healthcare, an amount considerably less than most other comparable countries.
 In comparison, health care spending clocks in at 5.1% of GDP in China and Russia and 9% in Brazil!
 (Total spending on health care, including all private spend, is about 4%, but the private spending is mainly by the rich.)
 Due to this limited funding, and the substantially insufficient funding allocated to the National Rural Health Mission (NRHM) (as outlined in our post on Poverty), 400 Million to 600 Million of the poorest Indians do not get access to the essential medicines they need.
 When you also consider that India is now the worlds 3rd largest producer of medicine by volume, the absurdity of the situation really comes into the spotlight.